thegenemyers/FASTK/README.md

 Currently the maximum size of any read/sequence is 1Mbp.
 This limit will be problematic if one is for example counting k-mers in a high-quality assembled genome where the contigs exceed this limit.
-Again the restriction could be removed but is quite complex if only a limited amount of memory is to be consumed.
+Again the restriction could be removed but is quite complex to realize if only a fixed amount of memory is assumed to be available.

 Lastly, very small k-mer sizes may not work for large data sets.
 The absolute minimum is 5, but the core prefix trie used for distributing k-mers may want to use a larger minimizer